SnoringFrog/GitlabIntegrate/README.md

   -Specifying labels in the `Edit Issue` command will _replace all current labels_ .
 Explicitly specifying no labels (e.g. `labels=,`) will remove all labels from the issue.

--_Assign_to_: Users may be idenified by username or user_id (if you happen go know the id).
+- *Assign_to*: Users may be idenified by username or user_id (if you happen go know the id).
 GLI will automatically detect which method you've used.

--_Escaped Characters_: commas (,), equals signs (=), and double quotes (") in titles/descriptions must be escaped with a forward slash (/)
+- *Escaped Characters*: commas (,), equals signs (=), and double quotes (") in titles/descriptions must be escaped with a forward slash (/)